-- A16.
-The auditor is subject to relevant ethical requirements, including those pertaining to independence, relating to financial statement audit engagements.
-Relevant ethical requirements ordinarily comprise Parts A and B of the Code of Ethics for Professional Accountants issued by the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka Code) related to an audit of financial statements together with national requirements that are more restrictive.

 - A17.
-Part A of the CA Sri Lanka Code establishes the fundamental principles of professional ethics relevant to the auditor when conducting an audit of financial statements and provides a conceptual framework for applying those principles.
-The fundamental principles with which the auditor is required to comply by the CA Sri Lanka Code are:
+The auditor is subject to relevant ethical requirements, including those related to independence, relating to financial statement audit engagements.
+Relevant ethical requirements ordinarily comprise the provisions of the Code of Ethics for Professional Accountants issued by CA Sri Lanka (Code of Ethics) related to an audit of financial statements, together with national requirements that are more restrictive.

+- A18.
+The Code of Ethics establishes the fundamental principles of ethics, which are:

 - (a) Integrity;

 - (b) Objectivity;

 - (c) Professional competence and due care;

 - (d) Confidentiality; and

 - (e) Professional behavior.